aau-daisy/solvedb/README.md

 $ ./1_assembleAll.sh
 $ ./2_buildAll.sh
 ```
 These will download and patch the source code, install the required libraries, and build SolveDB and the included solvers.
-If the execution completes without error, all the components are installed correctly.
+If the execution completes without an error, all the components are installed correctly.

 **Setup Postgresql server and user**
-To utilize SolveDB (PostgreSQL), it is needed to create a user with privileges to the database folder.
-In the example we create a *postgres* user.
-Open the terminal at the SolveDB installation folder:
+Running SolveDB (PostgreSQL) requires creating a user.
+In the example below, we create a *postgres* user and grant rights to access the standard database folder:

 ```
 $ sudo adduser postgres
 $ sudo mkdir /usr/local/pgsql/data
 $ chown postgres /usr/local/pgsql/data
 ```

-Initialize SolveDB (PostgreSQL) for the first time:
+SolveDB (PostgreSQL) requires creating a new database cluster (only for the first time):
 ```
 $ su - postgres
 $ /usr/local/pgsql/bin/initdb -D /usr/local/pgsql/data
 ```
-If some errors are encountered, remove the content of /usr/local/pgsql/data and execute the commands again.
+If some errors are encountered, remove the content of /usr/local/pgsql/data, fix the problem, and execute the commands again.

-Start the SolveDB (PostgreSQL) server (to be done every time you restart the machine)
+SolveDB (PostgreSQL) server can be started using the following command (to be done every time you restart the machine):

 ```
 $ /usr/local/pgsql/bin/postgres -D /usr/local/pgsql/data